 GSC works with two unique children’s centers that work with children who have been orphaned due to HIV/AIDS, are homeless children or are from displaced families living in the slums.
 One of the centers is in Phnom Penh and the other is in a small provincial town outside of Phnom Penh.
 GSC volunteers have the opportunity to assist the centers’ staff as they support, work, play and bond with the children.
 Student volunteer activities may include providing workshops or training, teaching Basic English, planning and leading educational games, and offering a project based on their own background and skills.
 These projects could include a range of art, recreational, or enrichment activities.

-In the Community Development and Youth Leadership Training Program, student volunteers have the unique opportunity to work with local NGOs assisting Cambodian youth to become community leaders and agents of social change.
+In the Community Development and Leadership Training Program, student volunteers have the unique opportunity to work with local NGOs assisting Cambodian youth to become community leaders and agents of social change.
 Student volunteers become part of a movement to build a culture of peace and social justice in Cambodia, in response to the devastating effects of the Khmer Rouge genocide.

 *Note: GSC will place each student volunteer at one of the placements above based on the needs of the community and the student’s background, skills, and interests.